The Common Program of the People's Republic of China 1949-1954

 The CCP's new Marriage Law aimed to eradicate misogynistic practices.
 The drafting process lasted approximately eighteen months, involving continuous review, discussion, and revision.
 It's reported that many provisions underwent thirty to forty revisions, reflecting the incorporation of feedback from diverse groups, including the All-China Democratic Women's Federation, the People's Supreme Court, and the Ministry of Justice.

 The first 2 articles of this law, promulgated on May 1 1950, state the law objectives of the New-Democratic marriage system, which is based on the free choice of partners, monogamy, equal rights for both sexes, and protection of the lawful interests of women and children.
 Article 2 states "Bigamy, concubinage, child betrothal, interference with the remarriage of widows, and the exaction of money or gifts in connection with marriages, shall be prohibited."
-In practice, article 1 was not valid for everyone "Party and youth League members were expected to report their developing romantic interests to these organizations.
-If they wanted to marry someone from former wealthy classes or someone with a questionable personal history, they would be strongly discouraged, although not absolutely forbidden, from doing so."
+In practice, Article 1 was not equally applicable to everyone.
+Party and Youth League members were expected to inform their organizations about any developing romantic relationships.
+While they were not outright forbidden, they were strongly discouraged from marrying individuals from formerly wealthy classes or those with questionable personal backgrounds.
 See also Article 7

 Articles 8 and 9 of this law define that both husband and wife seek after the welfare of the household and the construction of the new society.
 The Party aimed to alleviate concerns regarding the potential disruptions caused by marriage reform by assuring peasants that the benefits of a successful marriage would remain unchanged.
 Furthermore, they emphasized that the modernized family structure would be even more fruitful in terms of reproduction and agriculture compared to the traditional one.